-If you’re asking the question “does CBD show up on drug tests in the UK?” then you might be worried about the implications of using CBD products.
-Luckily, there’s no need to worry – for the most part, drug tests are designed to detect THC and not cannabidiol (CBD), so you should be safe from positive results.
+If you’re asking the question, “Does CBD show up on drug tests in the UK?” then you might be worried about the implications of using CBD products.
+Luckily, there’s no need to worry – for the most part, drug tests are designed to detect THC and not cannabidiol (CBD), so you should be safe from positive test results.

-Does is show up in drug tests in the UK?
+Does CBD show up on a workplace drug test in the UK?

 Is there a way to reduce the risk of a positive result?

 CBD users in the UK should also be aware of the different types of drug tests that could be used.
-Urine tests are the most common but they are not sensitive enough to detect CBD, while blood and saliva samples are more likely to show up positive for THC.
+Urine drug tests are the most common but they are not sensitive enough to detect CBD, while blood and saliva samples are more likely to show up positive for THC and its metabolites.
 If you have any reason to believe that a drug test may contain CBD, keep your CBD products on hand and explain to the tester what it is if needed so that it is clear why any positive results cannot be interpreted as true illegal drug use.

-What about high concentrates of CBD oil, will they show?
+What about high concentrations of CBD oil?
+Will they show?